TROLLING SPINNER HARNESSES FOR WALLEYE

 When fishing bottom bouncer and spinner combinations, it’s very important to pick a speed and stick with that speed.
-Because a Spin-NGlo® Bottom Walker is a sinking device, these trolling aids fish deeper at slower speeds and lose depth when the trolling speed is increased.
+Because a Spin-NGlo® Bottom Walker is a sinking device, these trolling aids fish deeper at slower speeds and loses depth when the trolling speed is increased.

-At a trolling speed of 1.2 to 1.5 MPH a one ounce Bottom Walker will stay in contact with the bottom nicely in about 10-15 feet of water.
-A two ounce Bottom Walker does a good job of staying in contact with the bottom at depths ranging from 15-25 feet of water and the three ounce Bottom Walker is necessary when fishing in water 25 to 40 feet deep.
+At a trolling speed of 1.2 to 1.5 MPH a one-ounce Bottom Walker will stay in contact with the bottom nicely in about 10-15 feet of water.
+A two-ounce Bottom Walker does a good job of staying in contact with the bottom at depths ranging from 15-25 feet of water and the three-ounce Bottom Walker is necessary when fishing in water 25 to 40 feet deep.